Helen Ramsaran: Career and artistic style

 Ramsaran moved to New York City in 1973.
 Shortly thereafter (1978), she created a series of bronze relief sculptures called Visual Tales.
 This is her only series that is autobiographical in its statement and assumes the form of a visual narrative.
 The images and forms are somewhat calligraphic, thus posing some very delicate and challenging casting problems.
 In executing this body of work at the Johnson Atelier Technical Institute of Sculpture in Princeton, New Jersey, Ramsaran was able to perfect the technique of casting very delicate bronze sculptures.

+Ramsaran's bronze sculptures were typically small-scale compositions that occasionally featured multiple figures.
+Her delicate and fluid bronze technique is exemplified in her 1976 sculpture, Survivors.
+The work is small (15 x 15 x 14 inches) and shows three thin, elongated, and curved figures planted to the base of undulating surfaces that is fixed to a wooden plank.
+The emaciated and abstracted figures effectively convey Ramsaran's social message that is “the plight of the poor and starving and their struggle against the manipulative forces that oppress them."
+Speaking about this piece, Ramsaran said it "was not an easy one to create, but I felt that it was a necessary one”.
+Her motivation came from a New York Times article that proposed some countries in the Sahel region may always struggle despite food aid, suggesting to prioritize economically resourceful countries for significant food supplies while considering alternative approaches for the more challenging cases, resembling the principle of triage.
+Ramsaran said, "I was enraged because I have seen so many economically deprived people survive by sheer determination and pride, and for that reason I would never entertain the notion of writing anyone off.
+Therefore I created this sculpture for all of those people who have been written off and yet managed to survive."
+The elongated forms and their spatial interplay also evoke the artistic style of Giacometti, who drew inspiration from African sculptural design principles.

 In the 1980s, Ramsaran's work took a major shift and developed into an exploration of ancient rituals, ancient African oral traditions, ancient myths, mysterious fossilized remains, supernatural power, and African inspired architecture.
 Although her sculpture during this period and beyond is inanimate, there is a lurking sense of humanity's presence.
 The subtle carvings on many of Ramsaran's bronze sculptures are meant to represent African scarification and elements in nature, such as lighting and rain that mark the change in planting seasons and, that speak of a lost reverence for nature and its life-sustaining power.